BunquinTheodore/EduManageX/README.md

 - **Object-Oriented Design**: The project applies OOP principles with structured classes (`Student`, `Teacher`, `School`, etc.) that modularize different aspects of the system, making it scalable and maintainable.
 - **Error Handling**: Input validation ensures correct data entry and informs users when invalid input is detected, enhancing user experience.

+## 🏗 Project Architecture
+- **Classes and Relationships:** The project follows a modular OOP design with key classes like `Student`, `Teacher`, and `School`.
+Each class has specific responsibilities, with a central `SchoolManagementSystem` that manages all instances.

+## 🧪 Testing and Debugging
+This project underwent rigorous testing to ensure reliability.
+Manual tests were performed for each feature, including:
+- **Student and Teacher Registration:** Tested for unique IDs, name, and password requirements.
+- **Financial Summary Calculation:** Validated income and expenditure calculations to confirm accurate financial summaries.
+- **Error Handling and Retry Logic:** Ensured all inputs are validated, and users receive informative error messages.

+## 🚧 Future Enhancements
+Planned updates include:
+- **Database Integration:** Expand the system to support external databases for more robust data handling.
+- **Automated Notifications:** Add email/SMS notifications for overdue payments.
+- **Data Export Options:** Enable exporting data to CSV for easy reporting.

 ## 🤍 Acknowledgements

 - **Instructor:** Ms. Fatima Marie P. Agdon